QuarkNerd/blog/efiennes/_posts/2019-03-27-attending-Tech(k)now-london-2019.md

 tags: '#featured #diversity #learning #Tech(k)now #London'
 summary: >-
   If I said the words "a tech conference for women" - what would you imagine?
-  Would it be the attendees sitting in circles, holding hands, admiring each other's beads, singing kumbaya and plotting the downfall of   the patriarchy?
+  Would it be the attendees sitting in circles, holding hands and admiring each other's beads?
+  Do you picture 'sisters' singing kumbaya and plotting the downfall of the patriarchy?
   Would you picture sessions such as "how to code for fluffy-wuffy knitting sites?"
   Would you wonder if it was full of hardcode coding and hacking sessions to get women further up the knowledge ladder?
-  Some of the Scott Logic tech staff went to a tech conf for women.
+  Some of the Scott Logic tech staff went to a technical conference for women.
 This is what it was like.
 ---

 ## Elizabeth: